 - Check Faculty Senate Committees

-- Election for Faculty Senate Chair/Vice
+- Election for Faculty Senate Chair/Vice Chair

-- Election for Faculty Regent
+- Election of Faculty Regent

 At the first meeting of the academic year, the committee should do the following: (top)